Thai Style Grilled Watermelon Salad is a refreshing fun easy summer recipe with grilled Watermelon and cucumbers and a simple Thai dressing.

 Ok, now that we have the salad sorted, what about the rest of the menu?
 So glad you asked.
 We have a plethora of Thai Cuisine recipes on Healthy World Cuisine.
 What do think about this Thai dinner menu plan?

 Thai Cuisine Flavors

-Do you remember my Spiced Yam and Vegetable Stir Fry?
-We talked about how eating really cold and icy foods and drinks is really hard on your body.
-You should try to eat foods that are closer to your body temperature to avoid health issues according to Traditional Chinese Medicine (TCM).
+Do you remember our Spiced Yam and Vegetable Stir Fry recipe?
+We talked about how eating cold and icy foods and drinks is hard on your body.
+We know when it is hot outside, you really crave that cold, icy drink, and cooling foods but that is not the best for gut health.

 More Delicious Salad Recipes

-Thai Grilled Watermelon Salad
+Grilled Watermelon Salad (Thai Style + VIDEO)

 Thai Salad Dressing

-- 2 tbsp lime juice
+- 2 tablespoon lime juice

 - 1-2 chili peppers

 chopped (as desired to you heat liking).
 We used Thai bird chilis

 - 2.5 pounds watermelon